-Below you will find helpful information on exactly what Titanium is and how to laser etch black titanium.
+Below you will find helpful information on exactly what Titanium is and how to laser etch titanium.
 We also provide information on what is required to achieve the best results.
 Read on to find out more.

 What is titanium?